wuruxu/wgx/README.md

 local SOCKS5 proxy mode and a TUN-device mode that is compatible with the standard `wireguard-go`/`wg` userspace workflow.

-`wgx` has also been ported to Android and macOS.
+`wgx` has also been ported to Windows, macOS and Android.
 Prebuilt app releases are available from the project Releases page.

 It is inspired by [wireproxy](https://github.com/windtf/wireproxy), but takes a different implementation path: `wgx` is written in C, built on [libuv](https://libuv.org/), and implements WireGuard and a TCP forwarding path in userspace with performance as the first priority.